 Another nice feature is the silent signals to tell you of an incoming call.
 Basically, the radio vibrates with the silent ringer enabled.
 This would probably come in really handle while hunting, since you don’t want to start blaring transmissions and scare off the wildlife.

 I also found it useful while boating.
 When the engine is at full throttle it can be heard to hear the radio, even on full volume.
 But, with the silent alert on, I just clipped the radio to my belt and whenever my wife or kids called me, the phone would vibrate to let me know.

 Hopefully you can tell by now this radio has a lot to offer.
-It is a little pricey at just over $100 from Amazon.com.
+It is a little pricey .
 But, I feel it is well worth the money.
 The extra battery life, built-in emergency features and Bluetooth capability are things I didn’t find in the other radios.
 That’s why I feel the MU350R is the best two-way radio from Motorola.

 Who Else Likes Our #1 Pick

 TopTenReviews has the MU350R as the fourth best two-way radio compared to all brands and it is the top Motorola brand.
-They have it rated as a 9.48 out of 10.
 It is the only model that has Bluetooth capability and it is also one of the lightest.
 It also scored a perfect 10 out of 10 for convenience.